linagliptin and metformin

 Usual Adult Dose for Diabetes Type 2:

-Patients already treated with linagliptin and metformin individual components may be switched to the combination containing the same doses of each component.
+-for patients currently receiving linagliptin and metformin as individual components: switch to combination product containing the same dose of each component

 What other drugs will affect linagliptin and metformin?